Retemia: Foreign interests take over

 On April 17, 1997, the Scandinavian media conglomerate SBS Broadcasting Group acquired a 10% stake in Retemia, with the option of buying the remaining 90% within a two-year window.
 Corriere della Sera reported that if SBS intended to buy all of its shares, the channel would become a generalist outlet.
 In March 1998, Barry Diller announced his intent to buy the channel and set up an HSN-SBS joint operation for its management.
 The deal depended on Italian legislation, which, if passed, would limit home shopping channels to digital satellite, a relatively underdeveloped television sector at the time.
 The HSN-SBS Italia network was set to begin airing its services on the Retemia terrestrial network, which was available in fourteen million households.
 At the end of November, La Repubblica reported that the deal was likely to fail, as Italian legislation of the time forbade non-European companies from owning or buying a broadcaster.
 HSN was seen as the larger partner in the deal.

 Thomas Kirch's Home Order Television came in June 1999 and announced its intent to shake up the administrative structure, with Kirch himself owning 51% of the company, SBS, 45% and HSN 4%.
-In the summer of 2000, Retemia-HOT was denied from having a broadcasting license.
+In the summer of 2000, Retemia-HOT was denied having a broadcasting license.

 Judicial interference, end of operations and sale to HOT

-In 2000, the network was already operating in association Home Order Television, owned by Thomas Kirch (son of German media mogul Leo Kirch) and aimed to remove the Retemia brand, becoming HOT Italia, by the end of the year.
+In 2000, the network was already operating in association with Home Order Television, owned by Thomas Kirch (son of German media mogul Leo Kirch) and aimed to remove the Retemia brand, becoming HOT Italia, by the end of the year.
 At the same time, MTV Italia (which would later take over the TMC2 network) repeatedly applied for one of the eight national licenses without success.
 HOT was intended to do so.
 Retemia's owner Profit Group wanted to enter the multichannel landscape, while Retemia's license was not renewed by orders of the Communications Minister of Italy.
-Profit offered 30 billion lire for the sale of the network to HOT.
+Profit Group offered 30 billion lire for the sale of the network to HOT.
 The case was later taken to the courts.
 In January 2001, it was announced that Retemia was to be replaced by HOT Italia and had its assets sold to HOT's German parent company.